 It is important that you do not touch the eye and ensure that the dressing remains intact until your follow up appointment.
 You are also given a tube of ointment that can be used to soothe the eye.
 This does not need to be used immediately.
-After about one week the stitches start to dissolve and the eye can become irritated – you can put some ointment in at that time if there is any discomfort.
+The eye can become irritated – you can put some ointment in at that time if there is any discomfort.

-The doctor will want to see you the following day and an appointment time will be allocated before you leave.
-Please note that usually postoperative appointments are at day one, week one and 3 – 4 weeks.
+The Surgeon will want to see you the following day and an appointment time will be allocated before you leave.
+Please note that postoperative appointments are at day one, week one and 3 – 4 weeks.

 You may feel some discomfort as the anaesthetic subsides.
 Please ensure that you rest for the next 24 hours and follow your discharge instructions carefully.

-Depending on the type of surgery that you have, you may be required to posture in a certain way for a defined period of time.
-For more information on different types of surgery and the insertion of intravitreal gas, please visit the Patient Education section of our website.
+Depending on the type of surgery that you have, you may be required to posture in a certain way for a defined time period.
+For more information on different types of surgery and the insertion of intravitreal gas, please visit the Patient Information section of our website.

 Sydney Retina Clinic and Day Surgery has been meticulously designed to ensure you receive the highest standard of care.
 We wish to maintain these high standards.

-The Surgeon or a member of the nursing staff will telephone you to check on your progress a few hours after your operation.
+A member of the nursing staff will report on your progress a few hours after your operation.
 Feel free to ask us any questions.

 We welcome your input concerning your stay with us.
-If you have any complaints please contact our Facility Manager or Nurse Unit Manager on 9221 3755.
+If you have any complaints, please contact our General Manager or Nurse Unit Manager on 02 9221 3755.

-We are also obligated to tell you that you can contact the Health Care Complaints Commission on 1800 043 159.
+You may also contact the Health Care Complaints Commission on 1800 043 159.